Atractaspis bibronii: Habitat

 The preferred habitats of A. bibronii are fynbos, Namib Desert, karoo scrub, semi-desert, arid savannah, savannah, moist savannah, grassland, lowland forest, and woodland.

 Diet

 A. bibronii will eat frogs and small mammals, but its main diet is burrowing reptiles encountered in old termite mounds.

 Venom

-The venom of A. bibronii is highly toxic, although it is produced in very small amounts.
+The venom of A. bibronii is highly cytotoxic, although it is produced in very small amounts.
 Bites are common in some areas of Africa.
 Often, snake handlers are bitten who are unaware that this species is able to bite while being held by its neck.
+It is the third most common cause of serious snakebites in South Africa, after the Mozambique spitting cobra and the Puff adder.

 Bite symptoms usually include mild to intense pain, local swelling with occasional blistering, and necrosis and regional lymphadenopathy.
 In the early stages symptoms like dry throat and nausea may be present.
 No fatalities have been recorded.
 However, this is a serious bite and medical treatment will need to be provided.
 There is currently no known antidote.